liuzongdong/teaching-assignment-system/README.md

   `git clone`

-  To clone a repository you need to use git clone <url> (you can find it on this page with the Green button).
+  To clone a repository you need to use git clone <url> (copy it by clicking the Green button on this page).

   For example:

   `git clone https://github.com/liuzongdong/teaching-assignment-system.git`